Skip to content

 0.75 / 1

-The company reports progress on the commitment to respect all worker's rights by providing training to new recruits on working conditions, issues related to salary, working hours, occupational safety and health, benefits, and service regulations.
+The company reports progress on its commitment to respecting all workers' rights by providing new recruits with training on working conditions, wages, working hours, occupational health and safety, benefits, and employment regulations.

 • Y